drupal-xb/ddev-drupal-xb-dev/README.md

 ## Updating

-Update the Canvas module clone just like you would any other Git repo.
+Update the Drupal Canvas module clone just like you would any other Git repo.
 No tools are currently provided for updating Core.

 ## Cypress

-Canvas uses [Cypress](https://www.cypress.io/) for front-end testing.
+Drupal Canvas uses [Cypress](https://www.cypress.io/) for front-end testing.
 It is currently only supported on macOS.

 ### Setup